saleem-hadad/larecipe/tests/Fixture/docs/en/1.0/subfolder/section.md

-# It support sub dir as well
+# It supports sub dir as well

 ## Section title

-some awesome content goes here.. maybe..
+some awesome content goes here. maybe.